AllsafeCyberSecurity/ghidra-jython-kernel/README.md

 Run your Jupyter(`jupyter notebook`), and select `GhidraJython` named kernel.

-Note that, unlike GHidraPython plugin's interpreter, in the context the current running Jython interpreter, you have to import program by yourself.
+Note that, unlike GhidraPython plugin's interpreter, in the context the current running Jython interpreter, you have to import program by yourself.
 This means, pre-initialized variables in GhidraScript, like `currentProgram` or `state`, aren't available unless you import manually.
 You can import programs as following.

 ```python
 from ghidra.app.util.importer import MessageLog, AutoImporter